yAudit/reports/content/2023-01-LlamaLendV2.md

 LlamaLend is a protocol to borrow ETH against NFTs.
 Most of the NFT liquidity protocols don't support small collections and need oracle support.
 LlamaLend allows anyone to run their own oracle for any collection, so NFT projects can create pools to let their holders borrow ETH against the NFTs instead of selling.

-The contracts of the LlamaLend [Repo](https://github.com/LlamaLend/contracts/tree/eb8034f88a410d0dd3d6bce4e442cc69e0e12ea3) were reviewed by 2 auditors and 1 Electisec Fellow between January 9, 2023 and January 20, 2023.
+The contracts of the LlamaLend [Repo](https://github.com/LlamaLend/contracts/tree/eb8034f88a410d0dd3d6bce4e442cc69e0e12ea3) were reviewed by 2 auditors and 1 yAudit Fellow between January 9, 2023 and January 20, 2023.
 The review was limited to the latest commit at the start of the review.
 This was [commit eb8034f88a410d0dd3d6bce4e442cc69e0e12ea3](https://github.com/LlamaLend/contracts/tree/eb8034f88a410d0dd3d6bce4e442cc69e0e12ea3) for the LlamaLend repo.

 ## Scope